NVMeTCP-IP Core for 25G Datasheet

 Out

-Status output from I/O command
+Status output from the I/O command

 [0] - Reserved